victor64bm/victor64bm/README.md

 Hi there,

 My name is Victor and I am an enthusiastic ML engineer and data scientist focused on solving environmental problems.
+Now, my main research is in Re-ID of feral cats (a huge problem in all the planet, because these animal hunt multiple native species).
 I am a Natural Resources Engineer from The University of Chile (Chile), and a student of Master Degree of Artificial Intelligence in The University of Adelaide (Australia).
 If you want to contact me, you can do it to my personal email victor.caquilpan@gmail.com🌱.

 # Tools